jtguggedal/thingy_web_bluetooth/README.md

 This repository is an attempt to make it easier to start developing applications for Thingy:52 using Web Bluetooth.
 Web Bluetooth is a JavaScript API that makes it possible to communicate with Bluetooth Low Energy devices in web browsers.
 The implementation status for different browsers and platforms can be seen [here](https://github.com/WebBluetoothCG/web-bluetooth/blob/gh-pages/implementation-status.md).

-This is work in progress, and for now this repository will help you connect to a Thingy:52 and access all services and characteristics except sound and DFU (Device Firmware Upgrade):
+This is work in progress, and for now this repository will help you connect to a Thingy:52 and access all services and characteristics except for sound, microphone, MTU (Maximum Transmission Unit), and DFU (Device Firmware Upgrade):

 - Configuration
     - Name